Yogi x mindbodygreen Action Weeks: Think Green

 Certified B Corporations – are companies (like Yogi!) that “meet the highest standards of verified social and environmental performance, public transparency, and legal accountability to balance profit and purpose.”

 Today, we want you to show them some love.
-Whatever you’re shopping for—socks, cosmetics, chocolate-coated waffle shots (yes, actually), or a zesty cup of digestion-supporting Yogi Mango Ginger tea —we implore you to buy from a brand (or several!) that wears the B Corp badge of honor.
+Whatever you’re shopping for—socks, clean cosmetics, chocolate-coated waffle shots (yes, actually), or a zesty cup of digestion-supporting Yogi Mango Ginger tea —we implore you to buy from a brand (or several!) that wears the B Corp badge of honor.

 Wednesday: Cool Down

 Did you know: Some of the biggest energy users in our daily lives are the appliances that produce heat (think: microwaves, toasters, and stovetops).